The profile attributes store data about your contacts. Together, the profile attributes create a complete picture of each contact.

 Mappings and Operations

-Profile-based automation have a wide variety of applications.
+Profile-based automations have a wide variety of applications.

 There are two types of profile-based automation: